-There was some evidence in the early 1990s that longline operations were adversely affecting the Hawaiian monk seals, as indicated by the sighting of a few animals with hooks and other nonnatural injuries.
+There was some evidence in the early 1990s that longline operations were adversely affecting the Hawaiian monk seals, as indicated by the sighting of a few animals with hooks and other non-natural injuries.
 Amendment 2 to the Pelagics FMP required longline permit holders to notify NMFS if intending to fish within 50 miles of any NWHI and required all vessel operators to attend a training session.
 These measures were later deemed insufficient.
 In 1991, Amendment 3 established a permanent 50-mile Protected Species Zone around the NWHI that closed the area to longline fishing.
 Establishment of this zone appears to have eliminated Hawaiian monk seal interactions with the longline fleet.
 Since 1993, no interactions with Hawaiian monk seals in the pelagic longline fishery have been reported.
 Longline observers recorded only one sighting of a Hawaiian monk seal during transit through the Protected Species Zone near Nihoa Island in 1995 (NMFS unpubl. data).

 The NWHI lobster fishery began in the 1970s and annual landings peaked at 1.92 million lobsters in 1985.
 Since then, landings have decreased.
-The number of vessels participating in the lobster fishery has ranged from 0 to 17 (A. Katekaru pers. comm.
+The number of vessels participating in the lobster fishery has ranged from 0 to 17, with only five and six vessels participating during 1998 and 1999, respectively (A. Katekaru pers. comm.
 2001.
 NMFS-PIRO).

-Historically, effort has been concentrated near the islands and atolls of the NWHI where Hawaiian monk seals occur, however FFS, the area with the most observed monk seals represented only 1.2 percent of the total effort of the lobster fishery (Table 22).
-Observer reports9 show no Hawaiian monk seal entanglements or other interactions.
+Historically, effort has been concentrated near the islands and atolls of the NWHI where Hawaiian monk seals occur, however FFS, the area with the most observed monk seals represented only 1.2 percent of the total effort of the lobster fishery (Table 21).
+Observer reports show no Hawaiian monk seal entanglements or other interactions.
 However, in 1986 near Necker Island, one Hawaiian monk seal died as a result of entanglement with a bridle rope from a lobster trap.
-In 1983 a precautionary measure was taken to redesign the entrance cone to ensure that Hawaiian monk seals could not get caught in lobster trap entrances.10
+In 1983 a precautionary measure was taken to redesign the entrance cone to ensure that Hawaiian monk seals could not get caught in lobster trap entrances.
+10